gegian22/latin102portfolio21/quiz2.md

 **Needs revisions**

- 1. Eurytion and his brothers, who were violent centaurs, came to the wedding.  ❌
+ 1. The brothers, whom Eurytion came to the wedding with, were violent Centaurs.
-  1. Quod ❌
+  1. Cum quibus
   2. Brothers, masculine plural
   3. It is nominative singular becasue it is referecing the subject.
 2.Dexamenus, who was afriad of Eurytion, promised Deanira in marriage to him. ❌